top of page

 ABOUT MY CHICKEN HOUSE TRACTOR

-The epitome of a low-tech agriculture solution, our coop on wheels gives your birds constant access to fresh food, while fertilizing the soil and controlling pests.
+The epitome of a low-tech agriculture solution, our coop on steel Skids gives your birds constant access to fresh food, while fertilizing the soil and controlling pests.

 The idea is you move My Chicken House Tractor across your acreage (or backyard) every other day, or every few days, so your flock constantly has fresh vegetation to forage in.
 Chickens like to eat the tender tips of grass and weeds, and they especially relish bugs, slugs, and snails – which helps make a dent in the pest population on your property.
 As you move the tractor around, they leave their nitrogen- and phosphorus-rich manure behind them.